-It’s important to recognise bullying behaviour at home, so that you can address it and make sure your child is learning healthy and positive relationship skills.
+It’s important to recognise bullying at home, so that you can address it and make sure your child is learning healthy and positive relationship skills.
 Learn more about the impact of home life, what to look out for, and how to model positive behaviours at home.

 The impact of home life in bullying behaviour

 A lot of the things our children learn about interacting with others comes from behaviour learnt at home.
 Our relationships are not always easy, and sometimes we may find ourselves behaving in ways that other people may find hurtful or intimidating.